 farm-arm

-feel-heel - When your child is able to do this, turn it around.
+- When your child is able to do this, turn it around.
 Point to your knee and your child will say a rhyming word such as bee or me!

 When your child rhymes body parts, play this game: